How to find the right life insurance for your parent

 Protecting the family’s future

 It’s likely that conversations about the future don’t come easy as your parent gets older and time seems finite.
-Making sure that your parent has an insurance plan in place is easier said than done but discussing the benefits of life insurance with them could help them see that they’ll not only protect family finances but their spouse’s future should they have to continue on without them.
+Making sure that your parent has an insurance plan in place is easier said than done but discussing the benefits of life insurance during their senior planning could help them see that they’ll not only protect family finances but their spouse’s future should they have to continue on without them

 It’s not all about inheritance